 Execute these commands.

-After performing the net stop and net start commands, try updating your PC once again and check if you still encounter this error or not.
+After performing the net stop and net start commands, try updating your PC once again and check whether you still encounter this error.

 Method 6 – Re-Register Wups2.dll